Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Packet Erasures with Delayed ACKs

 \item Generates an estimate $\hbs_\tind$ of $\bs_\tind$:

-\end{itemize} \end{scheme*}
+\end{itemize} \end{scheme}

-This scheme is the optimal greedy scheme whose performance is stated next, in the limit of large $N$. \begin{thm} Let $\eps > 0$, however small.
-Then, for a large enough $N$, the expected distortion of the scheme at time \mbox{$\tind \in [2, T]$} given $(\betaut_1, \ldots, \betaut_\tind)$ satisfies the recursion
+This scheme is the optimal greedy scheme whose performance is stated next, in the limit of large $N$. \begin{thm} The following distortions $D^T$ can be approached arbitrarily closely in the limit $N \to \infty$ for $\tind \in [2, T]$:

 where $D^+_\tind$ and $D^-_\tind$ are the distortions that minimize

 such that the rate of~\thmref{thm:Kaspi} satisfies

 \end{thm}